Winter weather is reality and so is the need to understand winter medicine concerns.

 Change Your Socks

-Changing your socks is important.
+Changing your socks is essential.

 Fresh socks help keep your feet clean, dry and trench foot free.

 Take the time and plan on changing your socks when possible.
 When changing your socks, when appropriate, let your foot air dry before putting the new sock on.
 This will help kill any bacteria and will work towards keeping your feet healthy.

 Don't forget to wash your socks.
 Clean socks are good socks.